 Side effects of radiation therapy

 Patients treated with curative intent, fractionated radiation therapy may develop side effects, called acute effects during or shortly after treatment.
 New radiation technological advances, such as the Varian Trilogy linear accelerator at CSU, can decrease the severity of, or even eliminate acute effects for tumors in some parts of the body.
 Nasal tumors, bladder and prostate cancers, oral tumors, and brain tumors now have minimal acute effects.
-Unfortunately, when tumors are located close to the skin surface, it is necessary for the skin to receive radiation doses that may cause discomfort.
-Your clinician will discuss potential side effects with you before treatment.
+Unfortunately, when tumors are located close to the skin surface, it is necessary for the skin to receive radiation doses which can result in side effects in that area.

 What is Stereotactic Radiation Therapy?